 What might this look like?
-In my classroom, after I assign an essay, the first order of business is to show students how to begin.
-We brainstorm topics, research to find support, and fill out graphic organizers together as a class.
-It helps students follow along when I provide them with step-by-step directions that they can refer back to later.
+After assigning an essay, the first order of business is to show students how to begin.
+In doing so, collectively brainstorm topics, research to find support, and fill out graphic organizers.
+Doing this as a class the first time through is less overwhelming for many students, and it helps students follow along if they have step-by-step directions that they can refer back to later.

 3. LIMIT FRUSTRATION VIA CONFERENCES

 Some students have difficulty transcribing their ideas onto paper and organizing their thoughts logically.
 In these instances, it’s necessary to talk students through their prewriting.
 As you discuss ideas one-on-one, have students take notes on their prewriting materials.

 For something new and unique, give students Play-Doh or another manipulative and ask them to create their response to a topic.
 As an accommodation, teachers or peer partners can jot down the information as students think aloud about what they would like to write.